Passkey Authentication

 - Open the Database Connection.

-- Locate the Enable Passkey in database connection settings page.
+- Locate the Enable Passkey option on the database connection settings page.

 -